TobiasMazan/Demo-project-Predictive-Analytics-2/README.md

 Random forest model consistently shows the best results.
 In an example run linear regression beats null model by 14% and random forrest beats it by 17%.

 Prediction visualizations between response and predictor variables confirm validity of the selected random forrest baseline model.
-Despite predictive power of each individual predictor variable is limited by multivariable nature of the analyzed problem, both the predicted magnitude and relationship shape are close to observation:
+Despite predictive power of each individual predictor variable is limited by multivariable nature of the analyzed problem, both the predicted magnitude and relationship shape are generally close to observation:

 ![image](https://user-images.githubusercontent.com/99291264/156817828-951154a0-96be-4c6b-b01c-553b8fe187bb.png)